 Fax: +49 (0)355 69 2156

-BTU processes the personal data only for the fulfillment of its higher education duties and its legal obligations within the framework of the respectively applicable data-protection regulations.
+BTU processes the personal data only for the fulfillment of its university tasks and its legal duties within the framework of the applicable data protection regulations.

-The purpose and legal bases of the data processing arise for the data processing from Art.
-6 (1) lit. b) - e) DS-GMO and the respective federal and state law special regulations.
+The purpose and legal bases of the data processing result for the data processing from Art.
+6 sec.
+1 b) - e) GDPR and the respective federal and state law special regulations.

-Thus, for example, BTU processes personal data on the basis of Art.
-Section 14 (9) Brandenburg University Law (BbgHG) in connection with Section 1 of the enrollment regulations for applicants, students, doctoral candidates, examination candidates and external candidates of higher education institutions, which are in particular required for enrollment, feedback, participation in courses, examinations, the use of higher education institutions, the participation in the evaluation of teaching and studies and for university planning.
+So the BTU processes, for example, personal data on the basis of sec.
+14 (9) Brandenburg Higher Education Act (BbgHG) in connection with sec.
+1 Enrollment Regulations for applicants, students, doctoral students, examination candidates and external users of higher education institutions, which are in particular required for enrollment, re-registration, participation in courses, examinations, the use of higher education institutions, the participation in the evaluation of teaching and studies and for university planning.

-Personal data of applicants as well as of employees are processed on the basis of Section 26 Brandenburg Data Protection Act (BbgDSG), if applicable, for civil servants in connection with Section 94 Law on Public Servants (LBGBbg), if this is necessary for the commencement, execution, termination or management of employment, or to carry out internal, planning, organizational, personnel, social or budget and cost-calculation measures, in particular for the purpose of personnel planning and personnel allocation, or which are stipulated in a wage agreement or service and works agreement (collective agreement).
+Personal data of applicants and employees are processed on the basis of sec.
+26 Brandenburg Data Protection Act (BbgDSG), if applicable for civil servants, in connection with sec.
+94 Public Servants Act (LBGBbg), if this is necessary for the beginning, carrying out, termination or liquidation of the service or employment relationship, or to carry out internal, planning, organizational, personnel, social or budget and cost-calculation measures, in particular for the purpose of personnel planning and personnel allocation, or which are stipulated in a legal regulation, a collective agreement or an authority or company agreement (collective agreement).

-In the context of research projects, BTU processes data for scientific and historical research purposes on the basis of Section 25 BbgDSG if the data subject's legitimate interests are not affected by the nature of the data, by their transparency or by the nature of the use or if the public interest for the implementation of the research project prevails over the legitimate concerns of the data subject and the purpose of the research cannot be achieved in any other manner.
+In the context of research projects, BTU processes data for scientific and historical research purposes on the basis of sec.
+25 BbgDSG if the data subject's legitimate interests are not impaired due to the nature of the data, due to their obviousness or due to the type of use or if the public interest for the carrying out of the research project prevails over the legitimate concerns of the data subject and the purpose of the research cannot be achieved in another manner.

-As far as data is collected in connection with contractual relationships, data processing is carried out for the fulfillment of the contract and necessary pre-contractual measures (e.g. responding to inquiries of the person concerned, processing contract offers, etc.) according to Art.
-6 (1) lit. b DS-GMO).
+As far as data is collected in connection with contractual relationships, data processing is carried out for the performance of the contract and necessary pre-contractual measures (e.g. responding to inquiries of the data subject, processing contract offers, etc.) according to Art.
+6 sec 1 b GDPR).

-In addition, BTU complies with its data-processing and documentation obligations in accordance with labor law, social security, tax and subsidy regulations (e.g. Section 147 Tax Code (AO), Section 14b Sales Tax Act (UStG); Section 257 (4) of the German Commercial Code (HGB); Section 257 of the German Commercial Code (HGB); Sections 94 et seq.
-State Officials Act (LBG Bbg), Section 3 Collective Agreement Public Service of the States (TV-L), Section 16 Working Hours Act (ArbZG), Section 17 Minimum Wage Act (MiLoG)).
+In addition, BTU fulfills its data processing and documentation obligations in accordance with labor law, social security, tax and subsidy regulations (e.g. sec.
+147 Tax Code (AO), sec.
+14 b Sales Tax Act (UStG); sec.
+257 (4) of the Commercial Code (HGB); sec.
+257 HGB; sec.
+94 et seq.
+State Civil Service Act (LBG Bbg), sec.
+3 Collective Agreement Public Service of the States (TV-L), sec.
+16 Working Hours Act (ArbZG), sec.
+17 Minimum Wage Act (MiLoG)).

-The collection of personal data by means of optical-electronic devices (video surveillance) and their further processing may be carried out at BTU if this is required for the fulfillment of the tasks of BTU to exercise the house right, to protect the property or possession of BTU or the State of Brandenburg or for the control of access authorizations and if there is no indication that any predominant protectable interests of the persons concerned outweigh (Section 28 BbgDSG, Section 4 House Rules of the BTU, Sections 903, 1004, 854, 858 German Civil Code (BGB)).
+The collection of personal data with the help of optical-electronic equipment (video surveillance) and their further processing may be carried out at BTU if this is required for the fulfillment of the tasks of BTU, to exercise the house right, to protect the property or possession of BTU or the State of Brandenburg or for the control of access authorizations and if there is no indication that any predominant protectable interests of the data subjects outweigh (sec.
+28 BbgDSG, sec.
+4 House Rules of the BTU, sec.
+903, 1004, 854, 858 German Civil Code (BGB)).

-Statistical data are processed on the basis of the respective statistical laws (e.g. Sections 1 et seq.
-Higher Education Statistics Act (HStatG); Sections 1 et seq.
-Brandenburg Statistics Law (BbgStatG); Sections 1 et seq.
-Federal Statistics Law (BStatG)).
+Statistical data are processed on the basis of the respective statistical laws (e.g. sec.
+1 et seq.
+Higher Education Statistics Act (HStatG); sec.
+1 et seq.
+Brandenburg Statistics Act (BbgStatG); sec.
+1 et seq.
+Federal Statistics Act (BStatG)).

-If voluntary information is provided by a data subject, it shall be regarded as consent given to BTU and a voluntary consent to the processing of this data.
+If voluntary information is provided by a data subject, it is assumed as a consent given to BTU and as a voluntary consent to the processing of this data.
 In this case, the processing is carried out on the basis of Art.
-6 (1) lit. a) DS-GMO.
+6 sec.
+1 a) GDPR.

-Further details on the respective individual purpose of the data processing and the concrete individual legal basis can be obtained at datenschutz+recht(at)b-tu.de.
+More details on the respective individual purpose of the data processing and the concrete individual legal basis can be obtained by datenschutz(at)b-tu.de.

-In fulfilling its public duties, Art.
-6 (1) lit. f DS-GMO does not apply to BTU.
+In the context of the fulfilling of its public tasks, Art.
+6 (1) f GDPR does not apply to the BTU.

-If BTU uses data processing to assist processors, disclosure to the processor will be made on the basis of and within the framework of Articles 28, 29 DS-GMO.
+If BTU uses data processing to assist processors, disclosure to the processor will be made on the basis of and within the framework of Art.
+28, 29 GDPR.